The Bottom Line

 WebdriverIO FAQ

-How does WebdriverIO facilitate testing within a real user environment?
+How does WebdriverIO facilitate testing for web applications?